The 20 Best Troyer Syndrome Doctors in Germany

 Rostock, MV, DE

-Hasan Tawamie practices in Rostock, Germany.
+Hasan Tawamie practices practicing medicine in Rostock, Germany.
 Mr. Tawamie is rated as an Experienced expert by MediFind in the treatment of Troyer Syndrome.
-His top areas of expertise are West Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, and Hypotonia.
+His clinical expertise encompasses West Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, and Microcephaly Deafness Syndrome.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.